Examining One of the Greatest Heresies to Attack the Church

 John 14:3 - And if I go and prepare a place for you, I will come again and will take you to myself, that where I am you may be also.

-So now, we must examine where this “rapture” thing even occurs in the Word.
-Because it does.
+We must examine where this “rapture” thing even occurs in the Word because it does.
 Paul goes into explicit detail in his first letter to the church in Thessalonica.
-But there is so much more about it, we must examine the fullness of this passage.
+But, there is so much more about it, we must examine the fullness of this passage.
 Let me set this up a little bit, so that you can appreciate the purpose of this moment.

 Paul is encouraging people to live a life for Christ.
 And he knows, as we all do, that patient endurance during suffering is a common practice for anyone, let alone Christians.
-But AS Christians, we are being exhorted by Paul to not forget the “big picture.”
-That we are living and are enduring for something much greater than just this life.
-We have a hope in what’s to come.
+But, as Christians, we are being exhorted by Paul not to forget the “big picture.”
+We are living and enduring for something much greater than this life.
+We have hope in what’s to come.
 Not just when we die (if Christ has not yet returned), but especially those left in the “last days.”
-Because after all, we understand that life as a believer, as a follower of Christ, is going to get very scary near the end.
-So, Paul is just doing his best to encourage.
-Read the full chapter.
-But for sake of the argument of this problem, I’m going to focus on just a few verses.
+Because after all, we understand that life as a believer, as a follower of Christ, will get very scary near the end.
+So, Paul is doing his best to encourage.
+Be sure to read the full chapter.
+But, for the sake of the argument at hand, I’m going to focus on just a few verses.

-*Note: Reminder that those who are “asleep” or have “fallen asleep,” are those who have died in Christ, and await the “Last Day,” for the General Resurrection of all those whose names are written in the Lamb’s Book of Life; or, all those who are part of God’s elect.
+*Note: Remember that those who are “asleep” or have “fallen asleep,” are those who have died in Christ and await the “Last Day,” for the General Resurrection of all those whose names are written in the Lamb’s Book of Life; or, all those who are part of God’s elect.

 1 Thessalonians 4:13-18 - 13 But we do not want you to be uninformed, brothers, about those who are asleep, that you may not grieve as others do who have no hope.
 14 For since we believe that Jesus died and rose again, even so, through Jesus, God will bring with him those who have fallen asleep.
 15 For this we declare to you by a word from the Lord, that we who are alive, who are left until the coming of the Lord, will not precede those who have fallen asleep.
 16 For the Lord himself will descend from heaven with a cry of command, with the voice of an archangel, and with the sound of the trumpet of God.
 And the dead in Christ will rise first.
 17 Then we who are alive, who are left, will be caught up together with them in the clouds to meet the Lord in the air, and so we will always be with the Lord.
 18 Therefore encourage one another with these words.